-- 1. During isolation, At a designed time contest officials will administer a written examination to the two technician team members. - 2.
-The written examination will consist of 15 30 multiple choice questions.
-Ten(10) questions will be taken from the review questions and glossaries that are in Modules 2 Mine Gases and ten (10) questions taken from the Module 3 Mine Ventilation of the "draft" IG 115 MSHA 3027 (formerly IG6).
-Written Examination questions may also Ten (10) questions will be taken from the checking and testing procedures Operator's Manual for the Dräger X-am 8000\ pending approval or MX6 iBrid Multi-Gas Monitors.
-(The team members will only be tested on the procedures for the specific multi-gas detector declared by the team at registration). - 3.
-Answers will be multiple choice with only three choices.
+- At a designated time, contest officials will administer a written examination to the two technician team members. - 2) The written examination will consist of 30 multiple choice questions.
+Ten(10) questions will be taken from Module 2 Mine Gases and ten (10) questions taken from Module 3 Mine Ventilation of the MSHA 3027 (formerly IG6).
+Ten (10) questions will be taken from the Operator's Manual for the Dräger X-am 8000 pending approval or MX6 iBrid Multi-Gas Monitors.
+(The team members will only be tested on the procedures for the specific multi-gas detector declared by the team at registration). - 3) Answers will be multiple choice with only three choices.
 "None of the above" will not be used as one of the choices.
-The answers will be verbatim from the text of the Modules and instrument checking/testing procedures referenced in Item #2 above and will not be intentionally misspelled. - 4.
-A maximum of 20 minutes will be allowed for the team members to take the test. - 5.
-Team members taking the written examination will not be permitted to take any written material or information into the testing area. - 6.
-No wireless communication or electronic device, including Apple watches or similar devices, will be permitted in the testing area. - 7.
-There will be no discussion during the time that written examinations are being taken. - 8.
-Team members from the same team will not be permitted to sit at the same table while taking the written examination.
+The answers will be verbatim from the text of the Modules and instrument checking/testing procedures referenced in Item #2 above and will not be intentionally misspelled. - 4) A maximum of 20 minutes will be allowed for the team members to take the test. - 5) Team members taking the written examination will not be permitted to take any written material or information into the testing area. - 6) No wireless communication or electronic device, including Apple watches or similar devices, will be permitted in the testing area. - 7) There will be no discussion during the time that written examinations are being taken. - 8) Team members from the same team will not be permitted to sit at the same table while taking the written examination.